 A senior Ayurveda doctor, V Suseela, from Sri Ayurveda Health Centre Srinagar claims that donkey milk is the best medicine for newborns suffering from asthma, tuberculosis and throat infections.

 Another doctor, Venkateswara Rao, explains,

 “It has been used since ancient times to battle asthma and respiratory allergies and is fed to babies aged between 6-8 months for good health.
 The milk also enjoys a good demand in metros like Bangalore and Chennai.
 It also helps skin become smooth and glowing and is used in cosmetic products.
 It is no coincidence that Cleopatra used to bathe daily in donkey’s milk and 700 donkeys were milked everyday just for her.”

 Some researchers believe it to be only a myth.
 From their point of view unhygienic handling could lead to infections.
-They also suggest that proteins and sugar levels vary in donkey milk, and it increases chances of developing infections in newborns and can result in diarrhea as well.
+They also suggest that proteins and sugar levels vary in donkey milk, and it increases the chances of developing infections in newborns and can result in diarrhea as well.

-Still, majority agree on the aforementioned values of donkey milk.
+Still, the majority agree on the aforementioned values of donkey milk.
 With such high demand and high price, donkey milk market remains limited.
-However, entrepreneurs suggest, donkey milk could be the next big thing or trend in skin-care product market, if not so reckoned for its medical values.
+However, entrepreneurs suggest, donkey milk could be the next big thing or trend in the skin-care product market, if not so reckoned for its medical values.

-Presently, Eurolactis, an Italian dairy company, is world’s first, and only company, to have launched carton-packed donkey milk.
+Presently, Eurolactis, an Italian dairy company, is the world’s first, and only company, to have launched carton-packed donkey milk.